There are so many things teenagers need to learn that will not come from come from books or a classroom teacher or even sports:

 Find the right program!

 Pre-college programs on university campuses offer a chance to explore a major or new academic interest while experiencing dorm life.
 Volunteer programs are a way to foster empathy and explore different communities and cultures.
 Outdoor camps offer the thrill of sleeping under the stars or other new adventures under the watchful eye of trained staff.
-Speciality programs are chance to explore the performing arts, mindfulness or any number of interests.
+Specialty programs are chance to explore the performing arts, mindfulness or any number of interests.
 All these are avenues for teens to learn something about the world and themselves.
 And, oh yes, to have fun.

 Our summer program guide also has tips on how to get college credit in a summer program; how to make time for community service; and, the best way to really learn a language (spoiler alert: immersion).
 And we have tips about how to prepare your teen for going off on an overnight summer program for the first (or even the third) time.